uktrade/iigb-beta-content/content/_labels/labels.md

  ar_SA: الاستثمار
 form_investment_reason:
  de_DE:
- en_US: Tell us about what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+ en_US:
  zh_CN:
  ja_JP:
  es_ES:
  pt_BR:
  pt_INT:
  ar_SA:
+form_enter_investment_details:
+ de_DE: Provide details about your interest in investing in the UK
+ en_US: Provide details about your interest in investing in the UK
+ zh_CN: Provide details about your interest in investing in the UK
+ ja_JP: Provide details about your interest in investing in the UK
+ es_ES: Provide details about your interest in investing in the UK
+ pt_BR: Provide details about your interest in investing in the UK
+ pt_INT: Provide details about your interest in investing in the UK
+ ar_SA: Provide details about your interest in investing in the UK
+form_investment_details:
+ de_DE: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ en_US: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ zh_CN: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ ja_JP: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ es_ES: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ pt_BR: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ pt_INT: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
+ ar_SA: Tell us about what you want to invest in and how large that investment might be.
+Please also tell us what help you would like from the UK government
 form_enter_annual_turnover:
  de_DE: Wählen Sie die Option, die Ihrem Jahresumzsatz am besten entspricht
  en_US: Select the range that reflects your annual turnover